nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `prioritise INDEX1, INDEX2`

-- Assigns a priority level of INDEX2 to the task at specified INDEX1.
+- Assigns a priority level of `INDEX2` to the task at specified `INDEX1`.
-- INDEX1 refers to the index number shown in the displayed task list.
+- `INDEX1` refers to the index number shown in the displayed task list.
-- Both INDEX1 and INDEX2 must be a positive integer 1, 2, 3, …
+- Both `INDEX1` and `INDEX2` must be a positive integer 1, 2, 3, …

 Instruction:

-1. List out the list of tasks(Use 'list' command) to look for the number of task to be assigned with a priority level.
+1. List out the list of tasks(Use `list` command) to look for the number of task to be assigned with a priority level.

-1. Type the command 'prioritise' with the number of task which the user wants to assign a priority level to it, followed by a `,` , then the number of the priority level.(eg. `prioritise 2,3` to assign the second task in the task list with a priority level of 3.
+1. Type the command `prioritise` with the number of task which the user wants to assign a priority level to it, followed by a `,` , then the number of the priority level.(eg. `prioritise 2,3` to assign the second task in the task list with a priority level of 3.

 Outcome: The task is assigned with the priority level.